How HR Uses Data to Recruit Talent

 Using External Data That Can Help You Recruit Successfully

 Recruiting top talent requires you to know what market rates for salary are competitive.
 You can’t rely on your best guess, nor can you depend on a candidate’s preferred salary.
-She may say she’s looking for a salary of $75,000, and you may give her that, but if the market rate for the position is $90,000, you can bet she won’t stay with you for long.
-Plus, she’ll leave with a bad taste in her mouth.
+He or she may say they're looking for a salary of $75,000, and you may give them that, but if the market rate for the position is $90,000, you can bet the employee won’t stay with you for long.
+Plus, the employee will leave with a bad taste in their mouth.
 So, it's critical to make sure that you know your data when you recruit and hire employees.

 Using data from your clients can help you do a better job of recruiting.
 What do your customers like and what do they hate?
 You want to look at this data and then hire people who will fix your customers' problems and perfect your strengths as an organization.
 If you ignore this data, you may focus on the wrong candidates who bring the wrong skills.

 HR has always looked at the schools the candidate attended, the degrees they achieved, and past jobs for their experience.
 All of this is data, but so much more data is currently available.
 HR can use aptitude or skills testing to make sure the candidate can do what she says she can do.

 You can look at the skills that were demonstrated by previous successful employees and match them with the skills of your candidates.
 Using the data you have available can make it easier to figure out which candidate will be a better fit for the role.